MERN-ing-the-midnight-oil/Blogging-with-handlebars/README.md

 ## Deployment

-The app can be found on github at https://github.com/Noctiluca-scintillans/Blogging-with-handlebars, and is deployed on Heroku at https://dashboard.heroku.com/apps/stormy-gorge-58008
+The code repo can be found on github at https://github.com/Noctiluca-scintillans/Blogging-with-handlebars, and is deployed on Heroku at https://dashboard.heroku.com/apps/stormy-gorge-58008

 ## License: